-You won't pay any fees or interest if you borrow £10 or less using an Unplanned Overdraft.
+You won't pay any fees or interest if you borrow £10 or less using an Unarranged Overdraft.

 If you borrow more than the £10 buffer, you will pay:

-The daily Unplanned Overdraft fees vary depending on the amount you borrow.
+The daily Unarranged Overdraft fees vary depending on the amount you borrow.
 The fees are: